 Another significant drawback is that the annual fee jumps to $95 after the first year.
 With a value of a little more than 1 cent per mile for most flights, you'd need to earn at least 9,500 miles a year or spend about $396 a month on Delta purchases to offset this fee -- a target that should be easy for business travelers to hit.

-The Gold Delta SkyMiles® Business Credit Card from American Express also doesn't offer an introductory low APR rate.
-Its APR ranges from 15.49-19.49 percent, which will eat into your rewards if you don't pay your balance off in full every month.
+The Gold Delta SkyMiles® Business Credit Card from American Express also doesn't offer an introductory low APR rate, and any interest charges will eat into your rewards if you don't pay your balance off in full every month.

 Gold Delta SkyMiles® Business Credit Card from American Express vs. Chase Sapphire Preferred®